ME-IQA: Memory-Enhanced Image Quality Assessment via Re-Ranking: Related Work

-Our framework specializes memory for perceptual quality assessment: (i) a hybrid memory bank balancing stability (offline anchors) and adaptability (online contrast cases), (ii) reasoning-aware retrieval keyed by concise quality descriptions.
-Unlike prior VLM-based NR-IQA that relies solely on SFT or end-to-end RL, our method operates purely at test time and targets the \emph{discrete collapse} failure mode by injecting local ordinal constraints and consolidating hard cases for future retrieval.
+Our framework specializes memory for perceptual quality assessment through (i) a hybrid memory bank balancing stability (offline anchors) and adaptability (online contrast cases), and (ii) reasoning-aware retrieval keyed by concise quality descriptions.
+Unlike prior VLM-based NR-IQA methods that rely solely on SFT or end-to-end RL, our method operates purely at test time and targets the \emph{discrete collapse} failure mode by injecting local ordinal constraints and consolidating hard cases for future retrieval.